openwdl/wdl/SPEC.md

 As an example, consider a workflow that processes different types of NGS files and has a `file_kind` input parameter that is expected to be either "FASTQ" or "BAM".
 Using `String` as the type of `file_kind` is not ideal - if the user specifies an invalid value, the error will not be caught until runtime, perhaps after the workflow has already run for several hours.
 Alternatively, using an `enum` type for `file_kind` restricts the allowed values such that the execution engine can validate the input prior to executing the workflow.

-Enums are valued, meaning that each variant within an enum has an associated value.
+Enums are valued, meaning that each choice within an enum has an associated value.
 Enum values can be of any WDL type, including primitive types (`String`, `Int`, `Float`, `Boolean`), compound types (`Array`, `Map`, `Pair`, `Object`), and user-defined types (`Struct`).
 To assign a type to the values therein, enums can either be _explicitly_ or _implicitly_ typed.

 * Explicitly typed enums take an explicit type assignment within square brackets after the enum's identifier that declares the type of the value.
 Explicitly typed enums may include values that coerce to the declared type.
 * Implicitly typed enums are enums where the values can be unambiguously resolved to a single type following WDL's type coercion rules.
 If the values do not coerce to a single common type, an error is thrown.
-Enums that are implicitly typed and for which no values are assigned are assumed to be `String` valued with values matching the variant names.
+Enums that are implicitly typed and for which no values are assigned are assumed to be `String` valued with values matching the choice names.

+If any non-`String` values are provided for an enum's choices, then all choices must have explicit values.
+In the case where all values are `String` (or the enum is implicitly typed as `String`), choices without explicit values are automatically assigned a value equal to the choice name.

 Enum values must be literal expressions only.
 This includes string literals (which may contain escape sequences like `"\t"`), numeric literals, boolean literals, collection literals (`Array`, `Map`, `Pair`), object literals, and struct literals.
 String interpolation, variable references, and computed expressions are not allowed in enum values, as enums are global declarations that must be evaluable at parse time.